 17. Tessin Palace

-The interior of the Tessin Palace opens up into a delightful courtyard with an enchanting Baroque garden.
-The decor and garden were inspired by Tessinâs tenure in Paris and Versailles.
 Today, Tessin Palace serves as the residence of the Governor of Stockholm County.
-You can walk into the garden for free from 18:00 – 24:00.
+Visitors can explore the garden for free from 18:00 to 24:00.

 Directions